Adaptive grammar

-An adaptive grammar is a formal grammar that explicitly provides mechanisms within the formalism to allow its own production rules to be manipulated.
+In formal language theory and compiler design, an adaptive grammar is a type of formal grammar whose production rules can be modified during the process of parsing a sentence or generating language strings.

+Unlike conventional grammars that operate with a fixed set of rules, adaptive grammars dynamically add, remove, or alter their rules based on the input being processed or the current state of the grammar.
+This self-modifying capability allows adaptive grammars to recognize and generate context-sensitive languages and handle complex linguistic phenomena such as agreement, scope, and cross-references that would require cumbersome or impossible constructions in traditional context-free grammars.
+Adaptive grammars find applications in natural language processing, extensible programming languages, and systems requiring runtime language modification.

 Overview

 John N. Shutt defines adaptive grammar as a grammatical formalism that allows rule sets (aka sets of production rules) to be explicitly manipulated within a grammar.
 Types of manipulation include rule addition, deletion, and modification.

 Early history

 The first description of grammar adaptivity (though not under that name) in the literature is generally taken to be in a paper by Alfonso Caracciolo di Forino published in 1963.
 The next generally accepted reference to an adaptive formalism (extensible context-free grammars) came from Wegbreit in 1970 in the study of extensible programming languages, followed by the dynamic syntax of Hanford and Jones in 1973.

 Collaborative efforts

 Until fairly recently, much of the research into the formal properties of adaptive grammars was uncoordinated between researchers, only first being summarized by Henning Christiansen in 1990 in response to a paper in ACM SIGPLAN Notices by Boris Burshteyn.
 The Department of Engineering at the University of São Paulo has its Adaptive Languages and Techniques Laboratory, specifically focusing on research and practice in adaptive technologies and theory.
 The LTA also maintains a page naming researchers in the field.